pawztech/frontend-test/README.md

 This is a web page about J Dilla, the legendary record producer.

-Your task is to clone the `front-end-developer-test` repo and make it a web page worthy of Dilla's timeless beats.
+Your task is to clone the `frontend-test` repo and make it a web page worthy of Dilla's timeless beats.

 Your resulting page should take into account the following: